Forensic & Legal Psychology – Clinical Mental Health Counseling

 Marymount offers a Clinical Mental Health Counseling option for students in the Forensic and Legal Psychology program.
-This is an opportunity to earn both a Master of Arts in Forensic and Legal Psychology and a Master of Arts in Clinical Mental Health Counseling, while completing the academic requirements needed for licensure as a professional counselor (LPC).
+This is an opportunity to earn both a M.A. in Forensic and Legal Psychology and a M.A. in Clinical Mental Health Counseling, while completing the academic requirements needed for licensure as a professional counselor (LPC).
 Graduates of the program are eligible to sit for the National Board for Certified Counselors (NBCC) examination and begin the supervised experience necessary to become a licensed professional counselor.

 Marymount’s Clinical Mental Health Counseling program focuses on clinical techniques applicable to specific populations, providing experiences that are transferable to the contemporary workplace, whereas the Forensic and Legal Psychology program prepares students to work in a variety of psycholegal settings through interdisciplinary coursework in psychology, criminal justice, and public policy.